£28.79 per child

 £11.00 per child

-You deliver all of the DARE Primary Programme, we provide workbooks, namecards and certificates.
+You deliver all of the Life Skills Primary Programme, we provide workbooks, namecards and certificates.

 Primary schools have a responsibility to ensure students leave fully equipped for transition to secondary school and all that entails and to ensure that they will be able to make safe and healthy choices.